-Natural Gas: The unmitigated natural gas use should assume compliance with the most current version of the Title 24, Part 6 Building Energy Efficiency Standards.
-The mitigated natural gas use should include assumed compliance with BMP-1 and therefore should include no natural gas use.
+Natural Gas and Electricity: The unmitigated natural gas use should assume compliance with the most current version of the Title 24, Part 6 Building Energy Efficiency Standards.
+The mitigated natural gas use should include assumed compliance with BMP-1 and therefore should include no natural gas use (including in the area source - hearths and fireplaces inputs).
 This will allow a project proponent to accurately assess the emissions reductions necessary if they do not comply with BMP-1.

-Electricity: The CO2 intensity factor for electricity should be based on consistency with SB 100.
+The CO_2 intensity factor for electricity should be based on consistency with SB 100.
 To derive this factor, the historical emissions from delivered electricity and the percent of RPS-eligible renewable electricity for the relevant utility (e.g., Sacramento Metropolitan Utility District, SMUD) should be used to calculate the emissions from non-RPS-eligible renewables per megawatt-hour (MWh) delivered.
-This factor should be assumed to remain constant, and the percent of renewables required by SB 100 should be incorporated for the project buildout year.89 The year-by-year projections that should be used for projects that receive power from SMUD is shown in Table A-8.
+This factor should be assumed to remain constant, and the percent of renewables required by SB 100 should be incorporated for the project buildout year.
+The year-by-year projections that should be used for projects that receive power from SMUD is shown in Table A-8.
 The unmitigated electricity use should assume compliance with the most current version of the Title 24, Part 6 Building Energy Efficiency Standards.
 The mitigated electricity use should include any additional electricity needed to replace natural gas.